 As the year begins, it's time to close out your books and prepare for the looming 2020 tax filing deadlines.
 Between quarterly income tax filings and semiweekly payroll withholdings, for most businesses, it's tax season all year.

 Whether you've started your first company this year or you are a veteran entrepreneur, your business might be subject to a variety of federal taxes.
 Required tax filings depend on your industry, annual revenue and number of employees.

 Most businesses and self-employed individuals must submit estimated tax payments quarterly and file an income tax return annually.
 Filing dates depend on whether you operate a corporation, partnership, S corporation, or sole proprietorship.

-Sole proprietorships use the same tax schedule as individuals, so returns are due on April 15, 2020.
-If your business is a S corporation or a partnership, the return is due on March 16, 2020.
+Sole proprietorships use the same tax schedule as individuals, so returns are due on July 15, 2020.
+If your business is a S corporation or a partnership, the return was due on March 16, 2020.
 Corporations can have various tax filing deadlines, and it should be defined in your corporate resolution.

 Payroll withholdings and unemployment tax payments are submitted semi-weekly or monthly depending on your filing status.
 Employers must document deposits and distribute year-end tax documents to employees.

 Certain businesses, including manufacturers, retailers, and trucking companies, are subject to excise tax.
 Depending on industry-specific requirements, excise tax is paid monthly, quarterly, or annually.

 The following deadlines are geared toward small businesses that follow a calendar-year reporting system.
 Additional information, including schedule modifications for fiscal-year tax filters, appears in IRS Publication 509.